uhm-lost-and-found/uhm-lost-and-found.github.io/index.md

 * Each task is described using a GitHub Issue and is assigned to a single developer to complete.
 * Tasks should typically consist of work that can be completed in 2-4 days.
 * The work for each task is accomplished with a git branch named "issue-XX", where XX is replaced by the issue number.
-* When a task is complete, its corresponding issue is closed and its corresponding git branch is merged into main.
+* When a task is complete, its corresponding issue is closed and its corresponding git branch is merged into the main branch.
 * The state (todo, in progress, complete) of each task for a milestone is managed using a GitHub Project Board.

 The following sections document the current development history of UHM Lost and Found.